-15 segments Once you have selected the Search Type and Segment Range, click next to conduct the search.
-In this example, conducting a search for the indexing terms, deportation thirst AND deportation from Mátészalka (Hungary: Ghetto), yields 5 segment results in 4 testimonies, which can be seen under the Search Results heading in the left column.
+To continue our example, using the default Search Type and Search Options, click next to conduct the search.
+The search yields 2 segment results in 2 testimonies, which can be seen under the Search Results heading in the left column.